Denver International Airport Automated Guideway Transit System: "Train Call"

 "Train Call" is an audio installation on the AGTS involving the systems station announcements and warning messages.
-The pre-recorded announcements are delivered by well-known voice talent from the Denver area and are preceded by a variety of short musical sound effects and jingles.
+The pre-recorded announcements are delivered by a well-known voice talent from the Denver area and are preceded by a variety of short musical jingles and sound effects.
 Train Call was recorded by sound artist Jim Green, who intended for the audio to be playful, friendly, and memorable.
 Green is also known for recording the audio for the singing sinks in the restrooms at the Denver Art Museum, the "Laughing Escalators" at the Denver Convention Center, and the "Musical Warning Beacons" on the baggage carousels at Fort Lauderdale–Hollywood International Airport.

 Train Call currently features the voices of former Denver Broncos and Colorado Rockies announcer Alan Roach, and local KUSA-TV anchor Kim Christiansen.
 The announcements are preceded by western-style electric guitar, organ, and piano sound effects.

-In addition to Roach and Christiansen, passengers are welcomed to Denver by a personal greeting from the voice of Mayor Michael Hancock prior to arriving at the terminal and baggage claim station.
-Former mayors John Hickenlooper and Bill Vidal delivered the welcome message during their respective tenures as mayor of Denver.
-The welcome greeting has also been delivered by other notable locals during special events, such as in 2014 and 2016 when Denver Broncos advanced to the Super Bowl, where a recording by Champ Bailey was used, or a recording by skier Lindsey Vonn during the 2014 Winter Olympics.
+In addition to Roach and Christiansen, passengers are welcomed to Denver by a personal greeting from the voice of Mayor Mike Johnston prior to arriving at the terminal and baggage claim station.
+Former mayors John Hickenlooper, Bill Vidal, and Michael Hancock delivered the welcome message during their respective tenures as mayor of Denver.
+The welcome greeting has also been delivered by other notable locals during special events, such as in 2014 and 2016 when the Denver Broncos advanced to the Super Bowl, when a recording by Champ Bailey was used, or during the 2014 Winter Olympics, when a recording by skier Lindsey Vonn was used.

 Train Call has been updated twice in the airport's history.
-The original edition of Train Call ran from the airport's opening in 1995 until 2007 and also recorded by Jim Green.
+The original edition of Train Call was also recorded by Jim Green and ran from the airport's opening in 1995 to 2007.
 It featured the voices of local radio broadcaster Pete Smythe and former KCNC-TV anchor Reynelda Muse, who is notable for being the first woman and first African American to anchor a television news program in Colorado.
-A different set of sound effects that accompanied the original voices.
-The original sound effects mostly came from bells and wind instruments and were based on western folk songs, such as "She'll Be Coming 'Round the Mountain" and "Home on the Range".
+The sound effects accompanying the original voices mostly came from bells and wind instruments and were based on western folk songs, such as "She'll Be Coming 'Round the Mountain", "Turkey in the Straw", and "Home on the Range".
 The original edition of Train Call was mentioned in Lee Child's 2007 novel Bad Luck and Trouble.
 One of the novel's villains flies into Denver and enjoys the music on the train as he is heading to the terminal.